AI Assisted analysis is here. Discover the latest updates! Check Now

 The path starts with the product, you check how customers arriving via the campaign or returning to specific products are consuming your website.
 You check how clients use the basket in your store – compare information on how many people add products to the basket, and compare it with information on how many actually make the purchase.

 Most of the e-commerce customers come to us with a request to analyze why they have so many “abandoned” baskets.
 They focus on the analysis of the basket page and the finalization of the transaction because this stage is most important to them.
-In many cases, however, we are quickly able to verify whether we are dealing with abandoned baskets at all, or whether customers have never had the intention to buy the product in the first place, and use baskets only as a clipboard.
+In many cases, however, we are quickly able to verify whether we are dealing with abandoned baskets at all, or whether customers simply lack purchase intent, using the cart as a wishlist.
+This is a common pattern found in e-commerce product page optimization.
 Often, customers leave selected products for later (sometimes even several sessions later), choosing those that they want to compare with other products available online.
 E-commerce conversion rate optimization starts with understanding the customer's buying journey.

 / basket → placing an order → / thank you for a purchase